Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases

 \subparagraph*{Our contribution.} In this paper, we investigate the complexity of the \textsc{Directed Upper-Bounded Periodic Temporal Graph Realization Problem} (\textsc{DiTGR}) and the \textsc{Directed Upper-Bounded Periodic Temporal Tree Realization Problem} (\textsc{DiTTR}).
-Our main results are as follows: \begin{itemize} \item We provide efficiently checkable necessary conditions for feasibility in DiTTR when all or a subset of all pairs of vertices must be realized on shortest paths without waiting time.
-The basic insight is that the solvability for such instances depends on the distance between branching vertices of the given graph topology. \item We then introduce the parameter $k$, which specifies the minimum waiting time to be allowed on each path (the \emph{slack}), i.e., for all pairs of vertices $u$ and $v$ we require that the duration bound $D_{u,v}$ is at least the distance of $u$ and $v$ in the underlying static graph plus the constant $k$.
+Our main results are as follows: \begin{itemize} \item We provide an efficiently checkable necessary and sufficient condition for feasibility in DiTTR when all pairs of vertices must be realized on shortest paths without waiting time.
+The basic insight is that the solvability for such instances depends on the distance between branching vertices of the given graph topology. \item We then introduce the parameter $k$, which specifies the minimum waiting time to be allowed on each shortest path (the \emph{slack}), i.e., for all pairs of vertices $u$ and $v$ we require that the duration bound $D_{u,v}$ is at least the distance of $u$ and $v$ in the underlying static graph plus the constant $k$.
 We fully characterize the complexity of the problem for bidirected tree topologies in terms of period $\Delta$ and slack parameter $k$.
 For each possible combination of parameters $\Delta$ and $k$, we either prove that the problem is easily solvable or hard, see \cref{fig:hardness}. \item For $\Delta \geq 3$, we give a simpler proof that the undirected version of the \textsc{Upper-Bounded Periodic Temporal Tree Realization} problem is \textsc{NP}-complete, even if the underlying static graph is a star and thus has a constant diameter\footnote{Independently of us, the authors of \cite{ubTTR_pre} included essentially the same result in version 2 of their arxiv paper, while it was raised as an open question in version 1.}. \item We also investigate in more detail the special case of a given period $\Delta = 2$.
-This turns out to be \textsc{NP}-complete in general (for both directed and undirected\footnotemark[\value{footnote}] graphs), but can be solved efficiently on directed bipartite graphs and some special cases where the corresponding undirected graph contains at most one single odd cycle. \end{itemize}
+This turns out to be \textsc{NP}-complete in general (for both directed and undirected\footnotemark[\value{footnote}] graphs), but can be solved efficiently on directed bipartite graphs and graphs in which all shortest paths are unique. \end{itemize}